eclipse-archived/ceylon-lang.org/blog/2012-04-10-ceylon-herd-unleashed.md

 So our solution is called _project claims_: when you have registered on Ceylon Herd, you can _claim_ a project (essentially a module name), and you explain its license, point to its home page, who you are and why we need it in Ceylon Herd.
-We´re immediately notified and start checking up on the project, verify that you´re who you say you are, and that you should indeed be allowed to publish on behalf of that project.
+We´re immediately notified and start checking up on the project, verify that you are who you say you are, and that you should indeed be allowed to publish on behalf of that project.

 This verification is an interactive process, we may ask you questions, via comments on the claim,